If I could talk to the animals, just imagine it

 Current research in canine communication

 Constantine Slobodchikoff, PhD, is an animal behaviorist and conservation biologist who has studied animal communication and social behavior for more than 30 years.
-While a professor of biology at Northern Arizona University, Dr. Slobodchikoff developed an algorithm that deciphered the vocalizations of prairie dogs, which he was studying at the time, with the help of a computer scientist colleague.
+While a professor of biology at Northern Arizona University, Dr. Slobodchikoff developed an algorithm that deciphered the vocalizations of prairie dogs, which he was studying at the time, with the help of a computer science colleague.

 In 2017, Dr. Slobodchikoff founded Zoolingua, a company that is using AI and cloud computing to decode dog barks and other vocalizations, facial expressions, body language and behaviors, and then tell the dog owner what the dog is trying to say.
 The work is at an early stage, but Dr. Slobodchikoff and his colleagues are collecting thousands of videos of dogs showing various barks and body language.
 These videos will be used to teach an AI algorithm about these communication signals to ultimately create a device that can translate barks and woofs into English words.